 Last week, it snowed overnight.
-The heavy flakes quickly blanketed the landscape, transforming my garden into a field of glistening white.
-But the next morning, I woke to discover my boxwood splayed open under the weight of it, a pile of broken stems at their base.
+The flakes quickly blanketed the landscape, transforming my garden into a field of glistening white.
+But the next morning, I woke to discover my boxwoods splayed open under the weight of it, a pile of broken stems at their base.
 Snow is beautiful, but it can be tough on evergreens.

 In fact, without proper preparation, cold weather can spell disaster for plants; especially broad leaved species like boxwood, rhododendrons and hollies.
 Here are five steps you can take now to your protect your evergreens from winter damage.

-WATER IN WINTER
+EVERGREENS NEED WATER IN WINTER

 During the cold months, we often take time off from gardening.
 But drought doesn’t take a winter break.
 Your evergreens may be suffering from drought stress without your knowing it.

+To protect your evergreens, you need to water them.
+And that means ensuring they’re well-hydrated beginning in early fall.
 Sure, rainfall can help with the job.
 But if you experience a dry spell, it’s important to water your evergreens regularly and continue to do so until the ground freezes.
 The plants will conserve the water and use it throughout the winter.